apache/arrow/cpp/src/arrow/adapters/arrow-rados-cls/README.md

 ### Client side - C++

 * [`file_rados_parquet.h`](../../dataset/file_rados_parquet.h): This file contains the definitions of 3 APIs.
 The `RadosCluster` , `DirectObjectAccess`, and the `RadosParquetFileFormat`.
 The `RadosCluster` API helps create a connection to the Ceph cluster and provides a handle to the cluster that can be passed around.
 The `DirectObjectAccess` API provides abstractions for converting filenames in CephFS to object IDs in the Object store and allows interacting with the objects directly.
 The `RadosParquetFileFormat` API takes in the direct object access construct as input and contains the logic of pushing down scans to the underlying objects that make up a file.
+This file also contains functions for (de)serializing scan options and query results into `ceph::bufferlist` using Flatbuffers for sending them over the network.

 * [`rados.h`](../../dataset/rados.h): Contains a wrapper for the `librados` SDK for exposing `librados` methods like `init2`, `connect`, `stat`, `ioctx_create`, and `exec` which are required for establishing the connection to the Ceph cluster and for operating on objects directly.

-* [`rados_utils.h`](../../dataset/rados_utils.h): Contains utility functions for (de)serializing query options, query results, etc. Currently, we serialize all the expressions and schemas into a `ceph::bufferlist`, but in a later release, we plan to use a Flatbuffer schema for making the scan options more scalable.

 ### Client side - Python